 Because of their porous and absorbent nature, carpets can hold onto odors, both good and bad, which are then emitted into your home continuously.
 Carpet freshening sprays and powders can leave your entire home smelling fresh and clean, but when the odor coming from your carpet is musty and unpleasant, this will also fill your home with an overpowering odor.

-Oftentimes, people will notice this musty smell after the carpet has been recently deep-cleaned and shampooed.
-After paying for a professional carpet cleaning service, or taking the time to deep-clean your carpet yourself, it is frustrating to realize that a shampooed carpet now smells musty.
+Often, people will notice this musty carpet smell after it has been recently deep-cleaned and shampooed.
+After paying for a professional carpet cleaning service or taking the time to deep-clean your carpet, it’s frustrating to realize that a shampooed carpet now smells musty.

-Unfortunately, this is a common problem many people face and could point to an underlying issue with the cleaning equipment that was used or the quality or condition of the carpet itself.
+Unfortunately, this is a common problem many people face and could point to an underlying issue with the cleaning equipment used or the quality or condition of the carpet itself.

-There are a number of potential causes for the musty smell that’s coming from your carpet, which we’ll cover within this article.
+There are several potential causes for the musty smell coming from your carpet, which we’ll cover in this article.
 There are also numerous solutions you could employ to help you rid your carpet of the unpleasant lingering odor and leave it looking and smelling fresh once again.

 Related: 15 Carpet Cleaning Hacks